Ardevop-sk/sk-bert-ner/README.md

 2. Getting the data
 3. Preparing models
 4. Training model on cloud GPU
+5. Evaluate the results
-5. Downloading model to GCS
+6. Uploading model to GCS (optional)
-6. Serving BERT model for NER
+7. Serving BERT model for NER as a Service
-7. Testing the services
+8. Testing the services

 For persistent storage of training data and model, you will require a Google Cloud Storage bucket.
 Please follow the [Google Cloud TPU quickstart](https://cloud.google.com/tpu/docs/quickstart) to create a GCP account and GCS bucket.
 New Google Cloud users have [$300 free credit](https://cloud.google.com/free/) to get started with any GCP product.